Building Custom MCP Clients

 Option B: Uploader Link

 Call get_uploader_link to get a magic URL that opens the asset uploader pre-authenticated.
 Give this to users; they drop a file and get an assetRef back.
+This option needs a human present to open the link and drop the file.

 Error Handling